Centro de Trabajadores Unidos en Lucha

 (Essential duties & responsibilities may include but are not limited to the following)

-- In partnership with the Co-Directors, develop annual priorities, long term policy vision, goals, and budget as applicable for our policy initiatives.
+- In partnership with the HR & OE Lead and the Finance and Operations Director, develop annual priorities, long-term vision, goals, and budget as applicable for our office and building needs

 - Other duties or tasks may be assigned on an as-needed basis.

 - Minimum of 2 years of office/building management experience or similar project management experience